 You can also house them with other Gastropods or snails.
 Ramshorn Snails and Nerite Snails are some examples that have proven to be great tankmates for your mystery snails.

 Can You Keep Mystery Snails Together?

 Yes, you probably already guessed the right answer to this question.
 Mystery snails can get along with their own kind, provided you give enough space for them to roam and grow.

 There is no need to worry about these snails fighting each other or competing for their own territory.
 However, you should still make sure that you do not overstock them.
-2 snails per 5 gallons is the maximum, although 1 is preferrable.
+2 snails per 5 gallons is the maximum, although 1 is preferable.

 When there is not enough space, you will compromise the health of the mystery snails.
 For example, lack of food can lead to defects and damaged shells.
 That is not something you want happening in your tank, right?

 Mystery snails are used to eating dead plants and algae, which means feeding them is not a problem at all.
-If your tank has a dense vegetation, these plants will naturally shed and become a natural food source for your snail.
+If your tank has dense vegetation, these plants will naturally shed and become a natural food source for your snail.

-In addition, any algae that grows will provide plenty of nourishment for them.
+In addition, any algae that grow will provide plenty of nourishment for them.
 In fact, their algae-eating nature is one of the reasons aquarists adore this little species!
 They will keep your tank clean without complaint.